pierre-rouleau/pel/doc/pel-manual.rst

   variables.
 - Dynamic control of several packages and their commands.
-  For example, PEL support both auto-complete and company auto-completion pakages, providing commands to activate one mode in a buffer and another mode inside another and while preventing dual use in a buffer.
+  For example, PEL support both auto-complete and company auto-completion packages, providing commands to activate one mode in a buffer and another mode inside another and while preventing dual use in a buffer.
 - Key bindings using function key prefixes (**F2**, **F6**, **F11** and **F12**)
   to provide easy access to many features and help learn what's available.